-Our primary requirements for liquidity and capital are for purchases of inventory, payment of operating expenses, tax distributions to LLC members, debt service, and capital expenditures.
+Our primary requirements for liquidity and capital are for purchases of inventory, payment of operating expenses, tax distributions to LLC members, Continuing Equity Owners, debt service, and capital expenditures.
 Historically, these cash requirements have been met through cash provided by operating activities, cash and cash equivalents, proceeds from capital-raising activities and borrowings under our loan facilities.
 We have historically had negative working capital driven by our high inventory turns and typical collection of payment from customers prior to payment of suppliers.
-As of June 30, 2023 September 30, 2023, we had a cash balance, excluding restricted cash, of \$149.6 million \$147.1 million, and working capital, excluding non-restricted cash, of (\$23.6) million 22.0 million.
+As of September 30, 2023 March 31, 2024, we had a cash balance, excluding restricted cash, of \$147.1 \$147.5 million, and negative working capital, excluding non-restricted which we define as our current assets less cash minus our current liabilities, of (\$22.0) (\$18.4) million.

-In addition, we have the SVB Term Loan Facility with a principal balance of \$61.8 million \$60.9 million, excluding unamortized debt issuance costs of \$0.6 million \$0.5 million, of which \$58.5 million \$57.3 million is classified as long-term.
+In addition, we have as of March 31, 2024, the SVB Term Loan Facility with a (as defined below) had an outstanding principal balance of \$60.9 59.3 million, excluding unamortized debt issuance costs of \$0.5 million, of which \$57.3 54.8 million is classified as long-term.
+Refer to Note 7.
+"Debt" to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for aggregate future principal payments under the SVB Term Loan.

-For the six nine months ended June 30, 2023 September 30, 2023, the Company declared and paid \$5.1 million \$9.9 million of distributions to, or on behalf of, members associated with their estimated income tax obligations.
+For the nine three months ended September 30, 2023 March 31, 2024, the Company declared and paid \$9.9 1.0 million of distributions to, or on behalf of, members associated with their estimated income tax obligations.
 We are committed to continue to make quarterly distributions in connection with member estimated income tax obligations which we expect to fund with cash flow from operations.